mark-vong/disaster-recovery/LabGuide200.md

 ## **Part 2.** Syncing files between a local host and a remote server.

+### **In the second part of the lab, we will simulate how an administrator would sync files between a local machine and a remote server.**

 ### **Step 1:** Add the private key to your bastion server to your machine's SSH agent.
 ```
 <local_machine>$ ssh-add -k ~/<bastion_server_private_key>